CodeBizarre/discord-bot/README.md

     unload <Name>:
         Unload the plugin with the given Name (Do not include the .py extension)

+    enable <Name>:
+        Enable the plugin with the given Name on your server (Name will be the same as it displays in the loaded plugins list)

+    disable <Name>:
+        Disable the plugin with the given Name on your server (Name will be the same as it displays in the loaded plugins list)
 ```
 ### Account plugin commands
 ```